zhengying-liu/info232/TP1/README.md

 ## Step 2: Launch Jupyter Notebook and Answer Questions of This TP
 *(This step is the **main part** of this TP)*

+If you use a computer of the university, you can directly go to next paragraph and begin working.
+But if you choose to use your own computer, mostly you need to first install some softwares such as [Anaconda](https://www.anaconda.com/download/)(with Python 3) and PuTTY for Windows.
+In this case, turn to the teacher/assistant for help.
+In the following, we'll suppose you use a Unix-like operating system (Linux, MacOS, etc) or at least a similar shell tool (such as PowerShell for Windows).

 In a termimal, run
 ```
 export PATH="/opt/anaconda3/bin:$PATH"